 The brains behind global design consultancy Ideo have been developing their own version of the future for 40 years with a stream of high-profile prototypes, collaborations and projects, from early visions of the autonomous car to interactive kitchen tables and even Apple Watch camera bands.

 In 1980, Apple asked Ideo to develop a mouse for their new personal computer, the Lisa, and a year later they helped GRiD Systems design the world's first portable notebook-style computer.
 They also designed the phenomenally successful Western Digital MyBook external hard drive and were, in no small part, instrumental in Samsung's switch away from being a bland business brand to a design-driven, consumer-focused global powerhouse.
 Ideo even managed to make computer monitors sexy with their early flat-panel LCD designs.

-These days Ideo has nine offices across the planet and through Ideo CoLab are helping startups to develop prototypes and push them closer to market.
+These days Ideo has nine offices across the planet and still helps both startups and large-scale enterprises to develop prototypes and push them closer to market.
 One success story from the Cambridge office comes in the form of Coravin, one of our favourite ever gadgets.
 This ingenious bottle opener lets you pour a glass of wine without taking the cork out, meaning your plonk stays fresh and you're not forced to finish [yet] another bottle.

 In their own words, Ammunition is a "design studio dedicated to bringing products and services that matter to market" which has included, amongst other things, a little brand known as Beats by Dr. Dre.

 Founded in 2007 by Robert Brunner, who had employed Jony Ive while working at Apple, Ammunition was one of the first design agencies which saw the benefit of applying real life principles to new technology, as well as the importance of bridging the gap between fashion and technology.